hreyesm/google-forms-automation/README.md

 ### JSON File Location

-JSON files corresponding to the forms to be submitted will only be processed if they are inside the [forms](./cypress/fixtures/forms) subdirectory, as in the directory tree below; otherwise the script will not recognize them.
+JSON files corresponding to the forms to be submitted will only be processed if they are inside the [forms](./cypress/fixtures/forms) subdirectory, as shown in the directory tree below; otherwise the script will not be able to find them.

 ```
 📦 google-forms-automation